JiwanSeo/RAQ-VAE/README.md

 ## Notice

-The code provided here corresponds to the version used in the paper submitted in May.
+The code provided here corresponds to the version used in the paper submitted in May, 2024.
 Please note that this version is not fully optimized and may still contain bugs or incomplete features.
 While it is functional and should work as described in the paper, it may require additional debugging or refinement for specific use cases.

 We recommend using this code for reference or research purposes, but please proceed with caution if you plan to use it for production-level applications.
 Contributions and suggestions for improvements are always welcome.